Chin State Hluttaw

-Chin State Hluttaw (ချင်းပြည်နယ်လွှတ်တော်) is the legislature of the Burmese state of Chin State.
-It is a unicameral body, consisting of 24 members, including 18 elected members and 6 military representatives.
-As of February 2016, the Hluttaw was led by speaker Zo Bawi of the National League for Democracy (NLD).
+Chin State Hluttaw (ချင်းပြည်နယ်လွှတ်တော်; lit.
+'Chin State Assembly') is the legislature of the Burmese state of Chin State.
+It is a unicameral body, consisting of 15 members, including 11 elected members and 4 military representatives.

-As of the 2015 general election, the NLD won the most contested seats (50%) in the legislature.
-Nevertheless, the NLD was unable to win an absolute majority in the legislature due to the 6 appointed military representatives in the legislature.
+As of March 2026, the Hluttaw was led by speaker Kawl Lian Thang of the Union Solidarity and Development Party.
+In the 2025 general election, the USDP won the most contested seats in the state legislature.